 Eventually earning headliner status, he developed a memorable act based around an endless string of catchy one-liners that defined his self-deprecating image as the ultimate loser who won’t ever get a break (“My father carries around the picture of the kid who came with his wallet.”)
 By 1969, he had opened Dangerfield’s, a first-class comedy club in Manhattan that still features top-rate comedy talent to this day.

 More movies and TV specials followed as well as a series of appearances in an all-star TV ad campaign for Miller Lite beer (he was even bestowed with the honor of having his own board game).

 Today’s contemporary comedy scene lacks the common range that legends like Rodney worked in.
 Most new comics seek to craft material relatable to like-minded pockets or groups with whom they can establish themselves as spokesmen or figureheads of irreverence.
 The days of instantly recognizable comedians with easily identifiable gimmicks cracking jokes that everyone gets, regardless of age, race, occupation or social class seem to be relegated to showbiz past.

 Do you ever feel like you don’t get any respect?
-What about groups, communities and countries, can they feel that way, collectively?
+What about groups, communities and countries?
+Can they feel that way, collectively?
 Does America feel the way Rodney did?
 If so, can humor save it?
 Maybe Rodney had the answer.
 Many of us are undoubtedly invoking him without ever knowing it.
-How often do we seem to say to ourselves, “I tell ya, I can’t take it no more.”?
+How often do we seem to look around and say to ourselves in exasperation, “I tell ya, I can’t take it no more.”?